open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/non-otlp.md

 OpenTelemetry Span's dropped attributes count MUST be reported as a key-value pair associated with the Span.
-Similarly, Span Event's dropped attributes count MUST be reported as a key-value pair associated with the Span Event.
-In both cases the key name MUST be `otel.dropped_attributes_count`.
+Similarly, Span Event's dropped attributes count MUST be reported as a key-value pair associated with the Span Event and Span Link's dropped attributes count MUST be reported as a key-value pair associated with the Span Link.
+In all cases the key name MUST be `otel.dropped_attributes_count`.

 This key-value pair should only be recorded when it contains a non-zero value.